Preparing for the CBAM: What Importers and Exporters Need to Know

 Grey Epoch’s CBAM Support

-By partnering with Grey Epoch, you can secure early EUA purchases to hedge expected CBAM-related costs and adapt procurement to favour lower-carbon suppliers, successfully minimising compliance exposure.
+By partnering with Grey Epoch, you can secure early EUA and UKA purchases to hedge expected CBAM-related costs across both the EU and UK regimes.
+We help you adapt procurement strategies to favour lower-carbon suppliers, successfully minimising compliance exposure under dual reporting requirements.

 Previous